-Effective August 23, 2021, the Company issued additional Common Stock Warrant Agreements ("Placement Agent Warrants") with respect to the Second Offering.
-The Company issued Placement Agent Warrants to purchase 1,050,000 shares of common stock to Wainwright or its designees based upon Wainwright acting as placement agent.
-The Placement Agent Warrants have a term of five years with an exercise price of \$6.25 per warrant share, are fully vested upon issuance, have a cashless exercise feature and are exercisable immediately.
-Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Placement Agent Warrants to be approximately \$3,151,000 and is included in the non-cash equity issuance costs as presented on the Consolidated Statements of Cash Flows of \$34,477,000.
+Effective August 23, 2021, the Company issued additional common stock purchase warrants ("Placement Agent Warrants") with respect to the Second Offering.
+The Company issued Placement Agent Warrants to purchase 1,050,000 shares of common stock to Wainwright or its designees pursuant to Wainwright acting as placement agent.
+The Placement Agent Warrants expire August 23, 2026, have an exercise price of \$6.25 per warrant share, were fully exercisable upon issuance, and have a cashless exercise feature.
+Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Placement Agent Warrants was approximately \$3,151,000 and which was included in the non-cash equity issuance costs as presented on the Consolidated Statements of Cash Flows of \$34,477,000.

-Effective August 23, 2021, the Company issued Pre-funded Warrants pursuant to the Second Offering to purchase 5,570,000 shares of common stock in the amount of approximately \$27,844,000 which required payments upon issuance of \$4.999 per warrant share.
-The Pre-funded Warrants have an exercise price of \$0.001 per share, are fully vested upon issuance, are immediately exercisable, have a cashless exercise feature and do not have an expiration date.
-As of October 31, 2022, 5,500,000 of the Pre-funded Warrants have been exercised for aggregate gross proceeds of \$5,500, which resulted in the issuance of 5,500,000 shares.
-As of October 31, 2022, the remaining unexercised Pre-funded Warrants were 70,000 shares that can be exercised for \$70.
-The Company received a total of \$4,749,930 pursuant to the issuance of the Pre-funded Warrants and these shares remain unissued as of October 31, 2022.
+Effective August 23, 2021, the Company issued Pre-funded Warrants pursuant to the Second Offering to purchase 5,570,000 shares of common stock for approximately \$27,844,000 or \$4.999 per warrant share.
+The Pre-funded Warrants have an exercise price of \$0.001 per share, were fully exercisable upon issuance, have a cashless exercise feature and do not have an expiration date.
+As of January 31, 2023, 5,500,000 of the Pre-funded Warrants have been exercised for aggregate gross proceeds of \$5,500, which resulted in the issuance of 5,500,000 shares.
+As of January 31, 2023, Pre-funded Warrants were exercisable for 70,000 shares of common stock remained outstanding.
+The Company received a total of \$4,749,930 pursuant to the issuance of the Pre-funded Warrants as of January 31, 2023.